TommyTran732/QubesOS-Scripts/Thinkpad P53.md

 **Notes**:

-As of this writing, the Micron 3500 are the only client SSDs advertising [firmware verification](https://www.micron.com/content/dam/micron/global/public/documents/products/product-flyer/micron-ssd-secure-foundation-flyer.pdf).
+As of this writing, the Micron 2500, 2650, and 3500 are the only client SSDs advertising [firmware verification](https://www.micron.com/content/dam/micron/global/public/documents/products/product-flyer/micron-ssd-secure-foundation-flyer.pdf).
 I am not sure how secure the implementation is, but I guess it is better than nothing.

 There are other enterprise SSDs from Micron with firmware verification, but I am not using them here due to heat and power constraints.